-Increasing Misuse and abuse of anti-diarrheal drug Loperamide is certainly a cause of concern.
+Increasing Misuse and abuse of anti-diarrheal drug Loperamide a cause of concern

 Loperamide, an over‐the‐counter anti-diarrheal medication, is increasingly being used to control opioid withdrawal or for opioid abuse.
 A recent review published in The Journal of Clinical Pharmacology discusses loperamide and its potential misuse to experience euphoric effects (or to get high) with large doses and in patients looking to self-treat opioid withdrawal symptoms.
 Taking many times above the normally recommended dose is dangerous with cardiovascular, respiratory, and neurological adverse events.